jen20/jen20.github.io/_posts/2015-09-07-using-hcl-part-1.markdown

 const testConfig = `ommitted for brevity, see above for example`
 ```

-Now let'
-The first pass at this adds the following code to the
-`config.go` file which contains our structure definitions:

 ## Getting a parse tree

-First thing we'll need to do in implementing our `ParseConfig` function is to
+The first thing we'll need to do in implementing our `ParseConfig` function is
-parse the input text so we can work on it.
-The HCL library has a function named
+to parse the input text so we can work on it.
+The HCL library has a function
-`Parse` for this, which takes a string and gives a parse tree or an error.
-We'll
+named `Parse` for this, which takes a string and gives a parse tree or an
-pass the error on if there is one, and dump the output to the log so we can see
+error.
+We'll pass the error on if there is one, and dump the output to the log
-what we're working with.
+so we can see what we're working with.

 ```go
 import (